Adastra-thw/Tortazo/docs/faqs.rst

 =================
 I get "Import Errors" when I run the Tortazo.py script.
 =================
-Please, check the dependencies of Tortazo and install the Python libraries needed :ref:`dependencies-label` or use the binary distributed.
+Please, check the dependencies of Tortazo and then proceed to install the Python libraries :ref:`dependencies-label`.

 .. _problems_tor_socks_port:
 =================
 I have problems running the onion repository mode and some plugins which perform connections against hidden services in TOR, ¿what am I doing wrong?
 =================
 Every connection against the Deep web, must to use a SOCKS proxy to route the traffic through a TOR circuit.
-To do that, you must start a local instance of TOR and setting the "SockPort" property in the configuration file "torrc" used to start TOR.
+To do that, you must start a local instance of TOR and setting the "SocksPort" property in the configuration file "torrc" used to start TOR.
 On other hand, the default value for that port in Tortazo is "9150" and you can change that value manually editing property "socksPort" in the configuration file "config/config.py" (If you're using the development version, you can't change that value using the executable distributed).
 Also, if you want to start automatically a new instance of TOR when you're executing Tortazo, just specify the switches -T / --tor-localinstance and -U / --use-localinstance.
 Check the switches available in Tortazo :ref:`supported_options`